adrian154/blog/public/blogposts/tls-explained/blogpost.md

 ```

-Turns out, that was enough instrumentation to figure out all the other secrets used in the handshake.
+That was enough instrumentation to figure out all the other secrets used in the handshake.
 A couple weeks of banging my head on various RFCs was enough to piece together the rest of the puzzle.
 After that, it was a simple matter of using NodeJS to create a TLS client and server, then capturing the exchange using `tcpdump`.
 Here's the client/server code.

 ```js
 // run with --tls-keylog=...